 The Payment Standard is used to calculate the housing assistance payment for a family.
 In accordance with HUD regulations, and at CMHA's discretion, the Voucher Payment Standard amount is set by CMHA between 90 percent and 120 percent of the HUD published FMR.
 This is considered the basic range.
 CMHA reviews the appropriateness of the Payment Standard annually when the FMR is published.
-In determining whether a change is needed, CMHA will ensure that the Payment Standard is always within the range of 90 percent to 110 percent of FMR, CMHA may approve a higher payment standard up to 120 percent of the published FMR, if required as a reasonable accommodation for a family that includes a person with disabilities.
+In determining whether a change is needed, CMHA will ensure that the Payment Standard is always within the range of 90 percent to 110 percent of FMR, CMHA may approve a higher payment standard up to 120 percent of the published FMR .FMR is a person with disabilities.
 CMHA will request HUD approval for payment standards in excess of 120 percent if needed as a reasonable accommodation for a family that includes a person with a disability.